Imran4424/Machine-Learning-Models/Fundamentals/ML Notations and Keywords.md

 # Ordinary Least of Squares (OLS)

 Ordinary Least of Squares (OLS) is a statistical method which is a type of linear least squares method for choosing the unknown parameters in a linear regression model.

+Ordinary Least Squares (OLS) is used in linear regression to find the best-fitting straight line through a set of data points by minimizing the sum of the squared vertical distances between the data points and the line.